Near-Optimal Performance of Stochastic Model Predictive Control

-In the context of control, the intractability of multistage stochastic programs is typically addressed by means of stochastic predictive control (SPC, also called receding-horizon control, rolling-horizon heuristics, or look-ahead tree policy) \cite{mesbah2016stochastic}.
-In particular, multi-stage stochastic programming-based SPC has been studied along the lines of work on multistage nonlinear model predictive control \cite{lucia2013multi,thangavel2018dual,yu2019advanced,lucia2020stability} and scenario-based model predictive control \cite{de2005stochastic,bernardini2009scenario,bernardini2011stabilizing,schildbach2014scenario}.
+If such a desirable structure (certainty equivalence, stationarity, or periodicity) is not present, the computation of optimal decisions often becomes intractable.
+To rigorously account for the uncertainty, one needs to explicitly consider every possible realization of the uncertainty and perform explicit planning within a single optimization~problem.
+When the support of the uncertainty is finite, or the sample average approximation technique \cite{kleywegt2002sample,shapiro2006complexity} is used, this~problem can be cast as a finite-dimensional optimization problem, called a multistage stochastic program \cite{birge1985decomposition,pereira1991multi,dantzig1993multi,shapiro2011analysis}.
+This problem is solvable in principle but becomes quickly intractable as the size of the scenario tree grows exponentially in the horizon length.
+To overcome such intractability, various decomposition strategies, such as nested Benders decomposition \cite{ho1974nested}, progressive hedging \cite{mulvey1991applying,rockafellar1991scenarios}, and stochastic dual dynamic programming \cite{pereira1991multi}, have been investigated.
+In the context of control, the intractability of multistage stochastic programs is typically addressed by means of stochastic model predictive control (SMPC, also called receding-horizon control, rolling-horizon heuristics, or look-ahead tree policy) \cite{mesbah2016stochastic}.
+In particular, multi-stage stochastic programming-based SMPC has been studied along the lines of work on multistage nonlinear model predictive control \cite{lucia2013multi,thangavel2018dual,yu2019advanced,lucia2020stability} and scenario-based model predictive control \cite{de2005stochastic,bernardini2009scenario,bernardini2011stabilizing,schildbach2014scenario}.
 In these works, the full multistage problem is sought to be approximately solved by using a sequence of multistage stochastic programs with {\it truncated} prediction horizons.
 In each time stage, a truncated problem is solved, and the solution is actuated in a {\it receding-horizon} fashion---in each stage, only the first-stage decision is actuated, and in the next stage, the problem is formulated with a shifted prediction window.
 In this way, we attempt to mimic the behavior of optimal policy with a sequence of truncated-horizon predictive decision policies.
 This method is becoming increasingly popular in different applications (e.g., battery storage \cite{kumar2020stochastic}, smart buildings \cite{pedersen2018investigating}, HVAC system \cite{kumar2018stochastic}, and microgrids \cite{hans2015scenario}), and a specialized numerical solver is recently developed \cite{frison2020hpipm}.